-Girlguiding is committed to ensuring the appropriate use and management of personal information.
+Girlguiding is committed to ensuring the appropriate use and management of personal data.
 We follow the data protection principles and requirements to make sure that personal data is:

-- Processed lawfully, fairly and in a transparent manner in relation to the data subject.
-Find out more in our handling personal data procedure.
+- Processed lawfully, fairly and in a transparent manner in relation to the individual

 - Accurate and, where necessary, kept up to date.

 - Not kept for longer than is necessary.

 - Processed in accordance with the rights of the data subject